vildekristine99/DAT250-Assignment1/dat250-expass2.md

 I think my main mathod where I added to the tables must hav been done worng.
 This is how the creditcard table looked like
 ![image](https://user-images.githubusercontent.com/42578149/133002070-702e6ade-71bc-4b94-a559-590b5a4f8a22.png)

+I think I could have made the relationships stricter to easier connect everything.
+Like one person per one address, but I feel like this is more realistic.

+I used Set/HashSet so there are no duplicates.
+ps: also found out at the end that i have consistently writen address wrong:)

 Link: https://github.com/vildekristine99/DAT250_Experiment2